Variable degeneracy on toroidal graphs: Results on toroidal graphs

 Let $D$ be a component of $H(G)$ and $D$ be a cycle with $n$ vertices.
-Since $D$ is a cycle, each $3$-face in $G$ that corresponds to a vertex in $D$ must be incident to a good vertex, and each such good vertex sends $\frac{2}{5}$ to each incident bank via each incident bad $3$-face.
-Thus, the final charge of the bank $B(D)$ is $\frac{2}{5}n - \frac{2}{5}n = 0$.
+Since $D$ is a cycle, each $3$-face in $G$ corresponding to a vertex in $D$ must be incident with a good vertex, and each such good vertex sends $\frac{2}{5}$ to each associated bank via each incident bad $3$-face by \ref{R2}.
+Thus, the final charge of the bank $B(D)$ is $\frac{2}{5}n - \frac{2}{5}n = 0$ by \ref{R2} and \ref{R3}.